 6. The biggest changes will likely happen between the 3rd month and the 12th month of your first year on testosterone.
 I found that my own voice didn't truly settle into its new range until about 2 years in, and it's still changing -- just as everyone's voice changes gradually throughout their lifetime.
 Your voice will likely be slightly lower the day after you do your shot than it is at the end of your shot cycle.
 If you opt to stop taking testosterone at some point, know that your voice will change again, and you'll lose some of your new low notes.
 It won't return to your pre-testosterone voice, but it will become something yet again new.
 I have also heard from people who've had hysterectomies that their voices deepened further as a result.

-7. Above all, never push your voice or do anything that makes you feel pain or strain.
-Stay connected to your body and your diaphragmatic (belly) breathing.
-Sing gently in your head register (sometimes also called falsetto), but don't give up on those high notes!
+7. Keep exercising your voice throughout your whole range, whatever it may be on a given day.
+Don't give up on those high notes!
+Sing gently in your head register (also called falsetto), but keep using it.
 There are plenty of guys who sing up there, like Bon Iver, Aaron Neville and the Bee Gees.
-Keep exercising your voice throughout your whole range, whatever it may be on a given day.
 Even if you don't think you'll ever want to sing in head register in a song, continuing to exercise your voice up there will actually help strengthen your middle and lower range and help you avoid straining your voice.
+Never push your voice to do anything that makes you feel pain or strain.
+Stay connected to your body and your diaphragmatic (belly) breathing.

-8. Above all, just keep singing!
+8. Just keep singing!
 I took private lessons, played my own songs, sang in a renaissance choir and a small baroque music ensemble as my voice was changing.
 Though my range was fluctuating between soprano, alto and tenor for some months, I did my best to sing every day and I found the process humbling, humorous and ultimately very helpful.

 9. If you want to give your voice the best chance of a smooth transition, start testosterone gradually, rather than at a "full dose."
 Going on a large dose of testosterone right from the outset of hormone therapy can cause your voice to change rapidly and have a less resonant quality.
 Alexandros Constansis has written about this in his 2008 study The Changing Female to Male (FTM) Voice.